Freight Shipping from Savannah to Chicago

 How much does it cost to ship freight from Savannah to Chicago?

-Full truckload (FTL) rates from Savannah, GA to Chicago, IL currently range from $2,144-$2,642 for a standard dry van load over the 997-mile route.
+Full truckload (FTL) rates from Savannah, GA to Chicago, IL currently range $2,144-$2,642 (roughly $2.15-$2.67 per mile over 997 miles).
 LTL shipments typically cost $748-$1,247 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Savannah to Chicago?

-Standard FTL transit from Savannah to Chicago is approximately 18 hrs by truck over 997 miles.
+Standard FTL transit from Savannah to Chicago is approximately 18 hrs by truck over 997 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via NS Savannah Intermodal (Mason Mega Rail) to BNSF Logistics Park Chicago (Elwood) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Savannah to Chicago freight?